Damian Kulash: Personal life

 Kulash was previously married to artist Shana Lutker and later designer Ambra Medda.

-In 2016, he married Kristin Gore; they attended high school together.
+In 2016, he married Kristin Gore; at Protestant Episcopal Cathedral Foundation schools: Beauvoir School, St. Albans School, National Cathedral School, they attended high school on the same campus.
 They live in Los Angeles.

 In early 2008, Kulash wrote a passage in Ben Karlin's book Things I've Learnt from Women Who've Dumped Me.
 Kulash described one of his previous, unsuccessful relationships, involving a dog which he shared with his partner.

 On February 19, 2010, The New York Times printed his op-ed piece entitled "WhoseTube?", which discussed the relationship between musicians, record labels, and the Internet.
 Kulash had previously written two other op-eds in the New York Times: one in 2008 about Net Neutrality and another in 2005 about the Sony BMG CD copy protection scandal.
 He has also testified in Congress in favor of Net Neutrality.

 In March 2014, Kulash was part of a viral video, titled "First Kiss".

 In February 2020, Kulash and Gore contracted COVID-19 when there had only been six prior confirmed cases in California, their state of residence.